MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-update.md

 <!--/Scope-->
 <!--Description-->
-Added in Windows 10, version 1703.
 Specifies the date and time when the IT admin wants to start pausing the Quality Updates.
 When this policy is configured, Quality Updates will be paused for 35 days from the specified start date.

 Value type is string (yyyy-mm-dd, ex.
 2018-10-28).
 Supported operations are Add, Get, Delete, and Replace.